khalwsh/graph-traversal-visualization/README.md

 - **Interactive Interface**: Place the start and end points, and obstacles by clicking on the grid.
 - **Two Pathfinding Algorithms**: Choose between BFS and DFS to find the shortest path.
 - **Start Menu**: Simple start menu to choose the algorithm.
+- **Count Paths**: count how many path between the start and end has length equal to the shortest path between them

 ## Controls